In addition to meeting the Lyle School of Engineering degree requirements for an M.S. degree, candidates are required to satisfy the following:

 Of the 30 credit hours needed for graduation, at least six credit hours must be at the 8000 level, with the remainder at the 7000 level or above.

 Courses are considered to be core, specialization or elective.
 Core courses cover material considered fundamental to graduate-level computer science and are required of all students.
 Each student is expected to specialize in some area of computer science.
 The specialization area is a mechanism by which a student can tailor a coherent program of study to their interests.
 Electives are courses taken to round out the 30 credit hour requirement.
 Transferred credit hours may be used to satisfy any of these requirements.
 The specific requirements are discussed in detail in the following subsections.

 A student who elects to take the nonthesis option must take six credit hours of core courses, 12 credit hours of specialization and 12 credit hours of electives.
 The electives may be selected from available graduate-level course offerings in the Lyle School of Engineering, subject to the residency and level requirements and adviser approval.
 Those who elect to take thesis option will substitute the specialization with thesis credit hours.

 Choose two courses from the following:

 A student may elect to write a master’s thesis, which counts as the six credit hours of concentration.
 The student must register for at least six credit hours under CS 7(1–6)96.
 If the thesis option is chosen, all other requirements are the same.
-The six credit hours of thesis satisfy six of the nine required credit hours for advanced courses.
+The six credit hours of thesis satisfy the six required credit hours for advanced courses.